AntonsMindstorms/lms-line-sensor/firmware/I2C firmware/README.md

 - Use a common ground between the ESP32 and the line sensor.
 - Use the logic voltage required by the sensor board.
 ESP32 GPIO is 3.3 V only.
-- SDA and SCL require pull-up resistors if the boards do not already provide them.
+- No pull-up resitors are needed on SDA and SCL.
 - The firmware uses 7-bit I2C address `0x33` unless compiled with `TEST_VERSION`, in which case it uses `0x34`.

 Example ESP32 initialization: